davidwatkins73/waltz-dev/waltz-integration-test/README.md

  configured.

 ## Running the tests

 To run the tests ensure the `ci` maven profile is selected and either run the tests from the maven command line or re-import your maven config into your IDE and run the tests from their.

 Running the tests uses the standard way for executing unit tests.
-The tests _will_ take longer than typical tests, especially on the first run when Docker images are downloaded.
+The tests _will_ take longer than typical tests, especially on the first run when downloading Docker images.

+## Writing Tests

+Adding integration tests is simple.
+Simply extend the `BaseIntegrationTest` class and write your JUnit test as normal.
+Each test class gets a fresh database and there are numerous helper methods in the base class to help prepare the data your tests need.

+The package structure should follow the general pattern in the `waltz-data` project.